The Gallery

 Jocelyn Russell

-Born and raised in the Rocky Mountains of Colorado, Jocelyn Russell is an avid outdoor and wildlife enthusiast.
-From an early age, her frequent family trips to the mountains afforded her the hands-on experience of nature and kindled her desire to pursue her childhood passion of being an artist.
-Now living in the San Juan Islands with lifelong island resident Michael Dubail, they have combined their artistic talents to create lasting works of art.
-Jocelyn as attained international recognition for both her paintings and sculptures and enjoys the versatility of tackling many subjects and mediums to keep her inspirations alive.
+Jocelyn Russell is an avid outdoor and wildlife enthusiast.
+From an early age, her frequent family trips to the mountains afforded her the hands-on experiences of nature and kindled her desire to pursue her childhood passion of being an artist.
+She has flourished in the opportunities of the art world and her dedication to research has taken her to many destinations in the U.S. as well as to Costa Rica, Alaska, and Africa.